 Trying to rework my original project file was kind of a headache.
 I made some bizarre formatting decisions that I’m sure made sense when I was in high school, but not so much today.

 I also remember having to search around for covers to figure out some of Bonham’s playing, something I don’t even bother with anymore.
-But this was back when I wasn’t so skeptical about the average internet drummer’s abilities.
-This is the one I used, and it is pretty good if I’m being fair, although sadly you can’t watch it in the US anymore.
+But this was back when I wasn’t so skeptical about the abilities of your average internet drummer.
+This is the video I used, and it is pretty good if I’m being fair, although sadly you can’t watch it in the US anymore.

 For some reason, I actually wrote out all the swung rhythms in my original project.
-This is also the only song where I’ve put in these stylistic descriptions (Spooky, Psychedelic).
+This is also the only song where I’ve put in stylistic descriptions throughout the score (Spooky, Psychedelic).
 I mean, just take a look:

 The default MuseScore template takes me back and made me realize how far I’ve come, not just in my engraving abilities but in the songs I’ve tackled since this one.
-Looking back, this tune is sort of what transcribing for me has been all about; I’ve stolen a lot of licks from this one.
+Looking back, “How Many More Times” is what transcribing is all about for me; I’ve stolen a lot of licks from this one.
 Who cares about every little subtlety from the swing section?

 “How Many More Times” on Songwhip.